Geometric Signatures of Switching Behavior in Mechanobiology

+In more complex bonds, many $\bm{\hat \ell}$- and $\bm{\hat n}$-switch points can appear together.
+In the SM we analyze a model of the sliding-rebinding catch-bond mechanism \cite{lou2007structure}.
+This model contains four switch points in total, and our geometric framework organizes this complex scenario into an intuitive picture.
+Note that in 2 dimensions, $\bm{\hat \ell}$- and $\bm{\hat n}$-switch point are the only singularities that can occur in the flow along the $\det(H){=}0$ curve, so combinations of $\bm{\hat \ell}$- and $\bm{\hat n}$-switch points cover all possible switching behaviors in 2 dimensional models.
+In higher dimensions, switch points can be generalized, and we show in the SM that this generalization reveals more exotic responses to applied force, in addition to catch-slip and pathway switching.

-\textit{Discussion} --- We present a geometric framework for characterizing switching behavior (catch-slip switch and pathway switch) in 2-dimensional free energy landscapes.
+\textit{Discussion} --- We present a geometric framework for characterizing force-induced switching behavior in 2-dimensional free energy landscapes.
 We find geometric signatures---switch points and switch lines---that identify both catch-slip switches via a single pathway and switching between pathways.
 Using this framework, we show that almost every 2-dimensional free energy landscape will exhibit catch-slip behaviour under an appropriate force.
 Indeed, very simple bonds show catch behavior when pulled in the right direction and/or put under certain stresses.
 This motivates experiments that probe multiple pulling directions (as in \cite{gittes1996directional,nicholas2015cytoplasmic,jagannathan2012direct,huang2017vinculin}) and investigations into the orientation of bonds in their native context.
 Additionally, the ubiquity of catch-slip behavior suggests simple bonds may serve as evolutionary stepping-stones in the evolution of specialized catch bond mechanisms.
-In the SM, we apply our framework to established catch-bond models and identify the signatures of their switching behavior.
-In addition, our classification of 2-dimensional 3rd order free energy landscapes allows one to determine, given experimental data for a given system, whether higher order or higher dimensional description is necessary.
+In the SM, we analyze established catch-bond models and identify the signatures of their switching behavior.